 Facials are not something I do on a regular basis, so when I have a spa day that includes a facial it’s a real treat.
 These are difficult times and we all deserve a bit of extra pampering.
 Get yourself some facial masks to complete your at-home spa experience.

 Listen to Travel Podcasts

-Amatuer Traveler with Chris Christianson – Chris is an award-winning photographer and travel blogger.
+Amateur Traveler with Chris Christianson – Chris is an award-winning photographer and travel blogger.
 Though I have not listened to the podcast I have heard him speak at blogging events.
-He’s in interesting speaker and writer so I imagine the podcast is quite good.
+He’s an interesting speaker and writer so I imagine the podcast is quite good.

 Research and Plan Future Travel

-When I am unable to travel, planning future travel helps me curb the wanderlust.
+When I am unable to travel, planning future travel helps me curb my wanderlust.
 I’ve heard others say the same.
 It gives us something to look forward to down the line.

-Also, let’s face, these travel restrictions are not going to go on forever.
+Also, let’s face it, these travel restrictions are not going to go on forever.
 Now is the time to plan for future travel.
 Do your research, use your travel reward credit cards, and rack up the points.
-You may even be able to take a trip for FREE using those reward when this is all over.
+You may even be able to take a trip for FREE using those rewards when this is all over.

 I suspect when this is over, many people will cautiously begin to travel.
 I’m anticipating that when we come out of our isolation travelers will look to local and regional destinations to satiate their wanderlust.

 When ready to take a big trip, I still like to use physical books for planning.
-Lonely planet offers lovely in-depth practical guides to most any destination you are dreaming of visiting.
+Lonely Planet offers lovely in-depth practical guides to almost any destination you are dreaming of visiting.
 Not into physical guidebooks?
 Lonely Planet’s website offers oodles of free information to inspire your future travel.